Reconstruction of charged tracks with Timepix4 ASICs: Abstract

 Clusters are reconstructed by grouping nearby hits that are within $100\ns$ from each other.
+This window was selected to ensure that no two tracks overlap in time with the beam rate at SPS, and ensures that all hits with a large timewalk can also be assigned to the correct cluster.
 The timestamp of the cluster is assigned as the earliest time measurement in the group of hits~\cite{Heijhoff:2020mlk}.
 The cluster position is calculated as the ToT-weighted average of the position of the hits constituting the cluster.
 Particle tracks are reconstructed requiring a cluster in each plane and their trajectories determined using a straight line fit.
-The $\chi^2$ of the track fit is required to be less than $40$.
 The clusters are required to be within a $100\ns$ time interval allowing a low background and high-efficiency track reconstruction given the particle rate at the SPS was less than \SI{2e5}{particles\per\second}.
 The positions and orientations of the planes with respect to each other are determined using the Millepede algorithm~\cite{Blobel:2006yh}, using a set of around 12,000 tracks.
 The alignment procedure is repeated several times, with progressively more stringent requirements on the $\chi^2$ of the tracks in each iteration.